Attractor-Keyed Memory

 \paragraph{Route--decode abstraction.} Fetchless lookup factors into routing and readout:

 Here $x \in \RR^N$ is an $N$-dimensional input; $\hat{k}(x)$ is the discrete route selected by the physical competition; $\tilde\phi_{\hat{k}(x)} \in \RR^{M_{\mathrm{sig}}}$ is the single-shot measured signature of the winning state; and $W \in \RR^{D \times M_{\mathrm{sig}}}$ is a fixed linear decoder mapping signatures to $D$-dimensional payloads.
-The theory requires only that routing returns a winner~$\hat{k}(x)$ with a measurable margin, and that decoding acts on the winner's signature; the internal structure of the selector is an implementation detail.
+The theory requires only that routing returns a winner~$\hat{k}(x)$ with a measurable margin; the internal structure of the selector is an implementation detail.
+In these terms, a \emph{route} is the index~$\hat{k}(x)$ returned by the selector; the \emph{payload}~$y_k$ is the data assigned to route~$k$; a \emph{fetch} is the separate memory read that returns~$y_k$ from a stored table once the route is known; and \emph{fetchless lookup} eliminates that read by obtaining~$y$ directly from the winner's signature through~$W$, as in Eq.~\eqref{eq:route_decode}.

 \paragraph{Score generation and routing.} One realization maps an input~$x$ to a bank of $M_{\mathrm{score}} \ge K$ candidate scores:

 In photonic platforms $B_{\mathrm{wide}}$ may be realized by a programmable linear optical transformation~\cite{Miller2013,Clements2016,Onodera2025}.
 A fixed routing map $R_{\mathrm{route}} \in \RR^{K \times M_{\mathrm{score}}}$ compresses the wide scores into $K$ competing routes: